 Paper, packaging and plastics companies need to overcome a ‘just in case’ hoarding mentality when it comes to buildings maintenance procurement.
-A proper maintenance, repair and operations (MRO) procurement strategy could be the answer
+A strategy for MRO could be the answer

 Together, these overlapping sectors carry considerable manufacturing and economic clout.
-But, like many manufacturing sectors, the fall-out from the Brexit vote has created deep uncertainty: the impact of the weak pound on raw material prices, the sector’s future trading relationships with Europe, and what exiting the European Union is likely to mean in terms of regulation and controls are all focusing minds.
+But, like many manufacturing sectors, the unpredictable political landscape is creating deep uncertainty: the impact of the weak pound on raw material prices, the sector’s future trading relationships with Europe, and what exiting the European Union is likely to mean in terms of regulation and controls are all focusing minds.

 Opportunity for efficiency

-One challenge is around maintenance, repair and operations (MRO) of buildings – the day-to-day purchasing of mechanical, plumbing and electrical spares, replacements and components.
+One challenge is around the indirect procurement cost of industrial supplies for Maintenance, Repair and Operations (MRO) of buildings – the day-to-day purchasing of mechanical, plumbing and electrical spares, replacements and components.
 This challenge, however, also represents an opportunity to reduce costs and increase efficiency to help an organisation’s bottom line.

-"If you're holding stock it is all classified as working capital"Del Tiwana, Industry Sector Manager, RS
+"If you’re holding unnecessary stock, you’re holding working capital"Del Tiwana, Industry Sector Manager, RS Components

-“It’s easier to make the case for keeping tight control on MRO spend for plant and other operationally critical machines, but it’s just as important to look at MRO spend on buildings,” explains Helen Alder, head of knowledge and product development at the Chartered Institute of Procurement and Supply.
+“It’s easier to make the case for keeping tight control on MRO spend for plant and other operationally critical machines, but it’s just as important to look at MRO spend on buildings,” explains Helen Alder, Head of Knowledge & Product at the Chartered Institute of Procurement and Supply.
 “Many organisations have numerous, large buildings and over the course of a year spend significant amounts on maintaining these.

 “It’s vital to have a list of key suppliers that will be able to provide parts as and when you need them,” she adds.